fossas/fossa-cli/docs/new-user-guide.md

 All flags should be passed to the invoked subcommand.
 Global flags are currently NOT supported.

 ### `fossa`
-Runs an analysis, uploading the results to FOSSA.
+Create a configuration file and run an analysis, uploading the results to FOSSA.
 Can optionally build if required.

 #### Example
 ```bash